Warren Ryan

 Warren Redman Ryan (born 27 October 1941) is an Australian former professional rugby league football coach and player.
 He is considered one of the most influential rugby league coaches of the 20th century.
 Ryan also played in the NSWRFL Premiership for the St George Dragons and Cronulla-Sutherland Sharks.

-He was formerly employed as a colour commentator by ABC Radio 702 for its Rugby League coverage.
+He was formerly employed as a color commentator by ABC Radio 702 for its Rugby League coverage.
 Ryan also formerly contributed opinion articles to the Brisbane Courier-Mail and Newcastle Herald.